Alta Via 4 (day 1): Rifugio Tre Scarperi to Locatelli Tre Cime + Via Ferrata Torre di Toblin & Innerkofler

 Following the traditional AV4 route, today is neither long nor difficult— but there are two spectacular via ferrata and a handful of small sidetrips within Parco Naturale Tre Cime that absolutely shouldn’t be missed!
 Get an early start to allow 8hrs of trail time, not counting breaks.

 It should also be noted that this is far and away the busiest section of AV4, crowded from about 10am-3pm by eager day-trippers.
-The route I’ve recommended below gets you up and away from the crowds (yet another reason to hike early and tackle the via ferrata during peak hours), but ultimately, the views are worth the nuisance of several hundred tourists.
+The route I’ve recommended below gets you up and away from the crowds by climbing when most others are hiking, but even so, the views are worth the nuisance of several hundred tourists.
 It’s short-lived, after all!

 This comprehensive guide to Day 1 of Alta Via 4 contains detailed section times, route recommendations, adventurous side trips, via ferrata, and heaps of insider tips— use it to plan your hike & then refer back on the trail so you always know what to expect!